orkank/Netgsm-SMS-module/README.md

-# IDangerous SMS Integration for Magento 2
+# SMS Integration for Magento 2

-This module provides SMS functionality for Magento 2 using the IDangerous API, allowing bulk SMS sending to customers based on various filters.
+This module provides SMS functionality for Magento 2 using the Netgsm API, allowing bulk SMS sending to customers based on various filters.

 ## Features